Are you noticing more eye care billing rejections appearing in your inbox? Is your claim rejection percentage rate increasing?

 Typical Eye Care Billing Rejection Costs

 Recently Fast Pay Health spoke with one of our clearinghouse partners about an optometry office who had a 40% claim rejection rate (46 claims) last month.

 According to the Medical Group Management Association (MGMA), the average cost of reworking a rejected or denied claim is $25.
-Advancing the Business of Healthcare (AAPC) provides an online denied claims calculator to show what those reworks are costing you using the $25 MGMA average cost.
+AAPC provides an online denied claims calculator to show what those reworks are costing you using the $25 MGMA average cost.

 If you take the 46 rejected claims the optometry practice received last month multiplied by $25 each, this equals $1,150 the practice spent to fix errors and re-submit the claims.